readthedocs/readthedocs.org/docs/webhooks.rst

 * Check "Active"
 * Click "Add service"

-**Note:** The GitHub URL in your ReadTheDocs project must match the URL on GitHub.
-The URL on ReadTheDocs is case-sensitive.
+**Note:** The GitHub URL in your Read the Docs project must match the URL on GitHub.
+The URL is case-sensitive.

 Bitbucket
 -----------